AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingProbabilityBasedRecommendationModel.md

 ```

-## Feature Vector Design
+## Designing Our Feature Vector And Classes List

-In here, what you need to do is:

-* Store the player data and purchased item data as two separate vector of numbers.

-Below, we will show you how to create this:
+Before we start creating our model, we first need to visualize on how we will design our data to increase the likelihood of players purchasing an item.

 ```lua